 Two of the most popular sauces for Hiyashi Chuka would be

-Basic sauce is a lot thinner and refreshing, and sesame sauce has a thick and rich flavour.
+Basic sauce is thinner, lighter and more refreshing, while sesame sauce has a thick and rich flavour.

 In this recipe, I'm going to make a refreshing basic sauce.